- Download the original video clip here

 Cycling Down a Treacherous Gravel Mountain Road

 Riding a fully-loaded touring bike down a treacherous gravel mountain road in Lesotho.
-(Download the orginal video clip.)
+(Download the original video clip.)
 Low resolution.
 AVI file.44 MB.
 2:23 sec.

 Man Enjoying Life